-Sign up for A2B's online Official Danish Language Course 2 (DU2) and 3 (DU3) in A2B's 100% online course.
+Sign up for A2B's online Official Danish Language Course 2 (DU2) and 3 (DU3) with 100% online teaching, where you only need to show up at A2B for the 4 or five module tests and the final exam.
 Fill out the form and register.

-Please send in your contact information and we will get back to you to arrange further getting your referral to The Official Danish Language Course from the municipality.
+Please fill out the form and we will get back to you to arrange further getting started on The Official Danish Language Course.

 This is how The Official Danish Language Course online takes place at A2B

-The teaching itself is the same as a Danish course in a classroom at A2B's language center.
+The teaching itself is the same as a Danish course in a classroom at A2B's language center and you will have a dedicated teacher in your class.
 You will work on topics, grammar, writing, speaking, listening, and reading.
 You have ongoing conversations with the teacher about your Danish education and your progression.

 Teaching on Teams

 The teaching takes place on Microsoft Teams, which you must download on your computer before the teaching starts.
 To follow the teaching, click on the link that you received from the teacher prior to the teaching.